Color Me Country

-Color Me Country is a studio album by American country music artist Linda Martell.
+Color Me Country is the only album by American country artist Linda Martell.
 It was released in August 1970 via Plantation Records and was produced by Shelby Singleton.
-The album contained three charting singles by Martell, including her cover of "Color Him Father."
+The album contained three charting singles by Martell, including her cover of "Color Him Father".
 The album also reached a charting position following its original release.
-Color Me Country was the only album released in Martell's music career.
 It has since been reissued in several formats and has received positive reviews since its original release date.

 Background and content

 Linda Martell was one of country music's first commercially successful black performers.
 She was also the first black female performer to sing at the Grand Ole Opry.
 Originally, Martell made an unsuccessful attempt as an R&B performer in the early 1960s.
 In the latter half of the decade, she met William "Duke" Rayner, who believed in her potential for a career in country music.
 Through a meeting with producer Shelby Singleton, Martell signed a recording contract with Plantation Records in May 1969 and began recording her first album thereafter.
 Under the production of Singleton, Color Me Country was recorded in 1969 at Singleton Sound Studios, located in Nashville, Tennessee.
 All of the album's tracks were cut in a single work day that altogether took 12 hours to complete.